CERT-Polska/n6/docs/src/install_and_conf/step_by_step/check.md

 !!! tip

-    Of course, starting and stopping *n6 pipeline* components by hand is tedious, considering their number (all those *collectors* and *parsers*...), especially that -- as you just saw -- most of the components are *daemon*-style ones (nearly all, besides *collectors*).
+    Of course, starting and stopping *n6 pipeline* components by hand is tedious, especially considering their number (all those *collectors* and *parsers*...), and given that -- as you just saw -- most of the components (nearly all, excluding *collectors*) are long-running, *daemon*-style, ones.

-    Employing some tool to manage that stuff is, therefore, highly recommended.
-One such tool is *Supervisor* -- discussed in a separate
-    chapter: [*Managing* n6 Pipeline *Components with*
+    Employing some tool to manage the stuff is, therefore, highly recommended.
+One such tool is *Supervisor*, discussed in a separate chapter: [*Managing* n6 Pipeline *Components with* Supervisor](supervisor.md).
-    Supervisor](supervisor.md).